saurabhk2323/DotNetArchitect.Fundamentals/README.md

     Core.DesignPatterns.Creational.Factory.Runner.Execute();
     ```
 4. Ensure only the desired pattern's runner is uncommented to avoid multiple outputs.
-5. Build and run the `Core.DesignPatterns.Runner` project.
+5. Build and run the `Core.DesignPatterns.Driver` project.
 The output will be displayed in the console.

 Each design pattern's implementation typically includes a `Runner.cs` file with an `Execute()` method that demonstrates its usage.